openpathsampling/openpathsampling/CITATIONS.md

-OPS was described in a pair of papers published in JCTC:
+OpenPathSampling was described in a pair of papers published in JCTC:

 1. David W.H.
 Swenson, Jan-Hendrik Prinz, Frank Noé, John D. Chodera, and Peter G. Bolhuis.
 "OpenPathSampling: A flexible, open framework for path